Chandra15041994/Exercise_Movie_Grid/README.md

 # Exercise_Movie_Grid
 Title: MovieWorld

+Movi
+This is a two page of Website using
+960 framework
+Html:
 Pages:
 Home.html
 bollywood.html
-Movi
-This is a two page of Website using
-960 framework
-Html
-CSS
+CSS:
+style.css